anderson-ufrj/cidadao.ai-backend/docs/reports/academy-test-report-2025-12-05.md

 # Academy API Test Report

 **Date**: 2025-12-05
-**Version**: 1.0.0
+**Version**: 1.1.0
 **Environment**: Production (Railway) + Local Development **Status**: All Tests Passing

 ## Executive Summary

 The Cidadao.AI Academy gamification system has been fully tested and validated.
-All 30 unit tests pass successfully, and all API endpoints are functional in production.
+All 39 unit tests pass successfully, and all API endpoints are functional in production.

+**New in v1.1.0**: Added onboarding flow with terms of consent and GitHub commit tracking.

 ## Test Results